786rishi/order-management-system/README.md

 # Order Management System

-A robust, enterprise-grade Order Management System built with Spring Boot, implementing Clean Architecture principles with a focus on maintainability, testability, and scalability.
+A Order Management System built with Spring Boot, implementing Clean Architecture principles with a focus on maintainability, testability, and scalability.

 ## Table of Contents